B1alu/certified-kubernetes-administrator-course/docs/09-Networking/08-Cluster-Networking.md

 - Get the IP addr of the system (master and worker node).
 - Check the Ports.

+Kubernetes IP address ranges
+- Kubernetes clusters require to allocate non-overlapping IP addresses for Pods, Services and Nodes, from a range of available addresses configured in the following components:

+- The network plugin is configured to assign IP addresses to Pods.
+- The kube-apiserver is configured to assign IP addresses to Services.
+- The kubelet or the cloud-controller-manager is configured to assign IP addresses to Nodes.

 ## IP and Hostname

 - To view the hostname